Skip to main content

 The patterns are based on real research and field testing, not just theoretical naming conventions.

-▶How should I use the date filter?
+How should I use the YouTube filters?

-Try different years like 2008, 2010, or 2015 to explore different eras of YouTube uploads.
-Older years often yield more authentic, unedited content.
+Before Year Filter: Helps you find older content by limiting searches to videos uploaded before a specific year.
+Try years like 2008, 2010, or 2015 to explore different eras of YouTube uploads.

-▶Can I suggest new patterns?
+Can I suggest new patterns?

 When suggesting patterns, include information about what device or software creates those filenames, and if possible, provide an example of how they appear on YouTube.